This article on the best beaches in South Africa was last updated in June 2020.

 Clifton 4th (Blue Flag)

 Clifton beach is an enclave between Three Anchor Bay and Camps Bay that boasts the most expensive suburb in South Africa by average selling price.
 The luxurious houses are perched on a cliff that overlooks the bay and will make you feel as if you were in St Tropez.
-The yachts anchored just offshore help to complete the picture.
+The yachts anchored just offshore on a calm day help to complete the picture.

-The beaches are simply named 1, 2, 3 and 4, with Moses beach just before Clifton 1 that is usually washed up in high tide.
+The beaches are simply named 1st, 2nd, 3rd and 4th, with Moses beach just before Clifton 1st (closer to Bantry Bay side) that is usually washed up in high tide.
 Clifton Beach is a glamorous topless beach in South Africa where all the most beautiful people from around the world go to get a tan in summer.

-While getting to any of the Cliftons involves trekking down and up at least 100 stairs, Clifton 4th is the most popular and crowded as it is the easiest to get to.
+While getting to any of the Cliftons involves trekking down and up at least 100 stairs, Clifton 4th is the most popular and crowded as it is the easiest to get to (if you can find a parking).
 You will find more families at Clifton 4th as it is also a safer option than the others as the waves are milder.
-If you move along to Clifton 1st beach, the waves start getting a little rougher and the crowd becomes a little hipper.
+If you move along to Clifton 1st beach, the waves start getting a little rougher and the crowd becomes a little hipper (and more topless).